chiltom/small-language-model/notes.md

 - The `forward()` method of `Sequential` accepts any input and forwards it to the first module it contains.
 It then "chains" outputs to inputs sequentially for each subsequent module, finally returning the output of the last module.
 - The value a `Sequential` provides over manually calling a sequence of modules is that it allows treating the whole container as a single module, such that performing a transformation on the `Sequential` applies it to each of the modules it stores (which are a registered submodule of the `Sequental`).

+`nn.ModuleList(modules=None)`: Holds submodules in a list. `ModuleList` can be indexed like a regular Python list, but modules it contains are properly registered, and will be visible by all `Module` methods.
+- `modules` (iterable, optional): an iterable of modules to add.

 `nn.Embedding(num_embeddings, embedding_dim)`: A simple lookup table that stores embeddings of a fixed dictionary and size.
 - `num_embeddings` (int): size of the dictionary of embeddings.
 - `embedding_dim` (int): the size of each embedding vector.